Near Pine Mountain in Harris County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Roads & Vehicles • War, World II.
 In addition, it is included in the Former U.S. Presidents: #32 Franklin D. Roosevelt, and the Georgia Historical Society series lists.
 A significant historical year for this entry is 1945.

 Location.
 32° 50.421′ N, 84° 44.717′ W. Marker is near Pine Mountain, Georgia, in Harris County.
-Marker is on Dowdell Knob Road, 1.3 miles south of Georgia Route 190, in the median.
+It is on Dowdell Knob Road 1.3 miles south of Georgia Route 190, in the median.
 Dowdell's Knob is part of the F. D. Roosevelt State Park.
 The intersection with the road to the Knob is well marked, and the gated road is typically open only during daylight hours.
 Touch for map.
 Marker is in this post office area: Pine Mountain GA 31822, United States of America.
 Touch for directions.

-More about this marker.
-The marker replaced an earlier marker with a similar title but substantially different text.
+title but substantially different text.
 That marker was erected in 1957 by the Georgia Historical Commission, and was located near this marker.
 The text of the original marker (see picture below) read,

 During the 21 years (1924–1945) in which he was a constant visitor to Warm Springs, GA.,